-Activity People taking part Roles Purpose of involvement Resources Funding Classroom teaching 4 People with aphasia Student health To provide insights into the lived experience of stroke and aphasia.
-To learn about the lived experience of stroke To provide insights into the lived experience of To provide an opportunity for students to learn Accessible stroke and aphasia.
-To learn about the lived experience of stroke experience of people with aphasia.
-Accessible S parking / taxis of for people Schools fund: • academic staff salaries care professionals and aphasia. with aphasia.
-Accessible travel and out-of- pocket expenses Academic staff To prepare people with aphasia for classroom teaching; to prepare students for sessions classroom space. for people with aphasia involving people with aphasia; to support people with aphasia in presentations as Handouts as appropriate.
-People with aphasia may claim a pay- Schools' support staff appropriate.
-To help organise travel & parking, and remuneration for people with aphasia. ment for work done at an hourly rate if they wish.
-(Continued)
+Activity People taking part Roles Purpose of involvement Resources Funding Classroom teaching 4 People with To provide insights into the lived experience of To provide insights into the lived experience of To provide an opportunity for students to learn Accessible Accessible Schools fund: student health To learn about the lived experience of stroke experience of people with aphasia. for people salaries care and aphasia. with aphasia. travel and out-of- professionals Accessible pocket expenses Academic staff To prepare people with aphasia for classroom classroom for people with teaching; to prepare students for sessions space. aphasia involving people with aphasia; to support Handouts as People with aphasia people with aphasia in presentations as appropriate. may claim a pay- appropriate. ment for work Schools' support To help organise travel & parking, and done at an hourly staff remuneration for people with aphasia. rate if they wish.